scipy-conference/scipy_proceedings/papers/dominik_klaes/dominik_klaes.rst

 ---------------

-This part will explain which skills are needed during the studies and are obtained during the EDP module.
+This part will explain which skills are needed during the studies and are obtained during the compulsory EDP module.
 For this purpose, the numeration used in the introduction is used.

 1. How to find help / information: One might assume that high school students